TrimBiggs/calico-docker/docs/mesos/stars-demo/README.md

 are encapsulated in a Calico "profile".
 Each Docker network is assigned its own Calico profile.

-For this demo, we will create a network for each service, stso that we can specify a unique set of rules for each.
+For this demo, we will create a network for each service so that we can specify a unique set of rules for each.
 Run the following commands on any agent to create the networks:

 ```
 docker network create --driver calico --ipam-driver calico --subnet=192.168.0.0/16 management-ui